CristinaWang/DOMEvent/event.md

 ```

 ### Target phrase
-n the case of nested elements, mouse and pointer events are always targeted at the most deeply nested element.
+In the case of nested elements, mouse and pointer events are always targeted at the most deeply nested element.

 ### Bubble phrase